 Horrible.
 Terrible.
-Training was dreadful.
+The training was dreadful.
 I ended up hurting my hip so badly I could barely walk for several weeks.
-I felt fatigued, frustrated and disappointed.
+I felt fatigued, frustrated, and disappointed.
 I recall the morning of the race, nervously taping up my broken body with KT tape and athletic tape.
-I wrapped my blistered feet (I trained in the wrong pair of shoes, don't ever do that!) and went into the run wondering if I would even finish.
+I wrapped my blistered feet (I trained in the wrong pair of shoes, don't ever do that!) and went into the run, wondering if I would even finish.
 I managed to get to Mile 7 ok, but the last three miles might as well have been 300 miles.
-I walked the last two and I remember when I passed my wife on the homestretch screaming out how terrible the experience was.
+I walked the last two, and I remember when I passed my wife on the homestretch screaming out how terrible the experience was.
 And it truly was.

-Running is an interested activity because nothing in life will get you the extreme feelings that a simple jog will do.
-You could have a myriad of emotions and no matter what, a simple 4-6 mile run will make you happy for the rest of the day.
+Running is an interesting activity because nothing in life will get you the extreme feelings that a simple jog will do.
+You could have a myriad of emotions, and no matter what, a simple 4-6 mile run will make you happy for the rest of the day.
 The combination of runner's high and the mental accomplishment of running a certain distance will give you the energy and the drive to go forth in your day.
 All of us humans who are mobile are designed to run.
 It's in our DNA, literally.
 We are one of the few mammals who can literally jog for miles.
-Our ancestors would run after prey and in most cases, wear them down to feed their tribe.
-Because the world is now more convienant, the need for most people to run is not necessary.
-Which is why 85% of the world is overweight.
-The time it would take me to jog three miles to a destination, I could be there and home in a car.
-The thing about running consistently through is being in shape is an incredible feeling.
+Our ancestors would run after prey and, in most cases, wear them down to feed their tribe.
+Because the world is now more convenient, the need for most people to run is not necessary.
+This is why 85% of the world is overweight.
+In the time it would take me to jog three miles to a destination, I could be there and home in a car.
+The thing about running consistently is being in shape is an incredible feeling.
 For example, when I showed up late to pick up my daughter the other day, I had to park nearly a mile away from her school.
-I got out and jogged and instead of taking me 15 minutes, it took me eight.
+I got out and jogged, and instead of taking me 15 minutes, it took me eight.
 I was barely breathing when I got to her classroom.
 That's the dividends.

 All toll, I have run seven Pears.
 I have run two with Markus and one with Michael.
-Though the Pear often comes in the middle of a training for a marathon, which means I don't get nervous, I still get flutters before the cannon is fired off.
-Definitely more relaxed though than I was when I first started in 2014.
+Though the Pear often comes in the middle of training for a marathon, which means I don't get nervous, I still get flutters before the cannon is fired off.
+Definitely more relaxed, though, than I was when I first started in 2014.
 I don't really have a goal in mind for the Pear anymore.
 As long as my body will allow me to run, I will sign up for the Pear and keep going.
 It would be cool to look back and say I ran 10 of them or 15.
-I have already created wonderful memories with this run though.
+I have already created wonderful memories with this run, though.
 It was the Pear in 2015 that completely turned Markus around.
 When I got him in November of 2014, he was a kid who had no confidence and no purpose.
-I remember asking him, a natural runner and an gifted athlete, if he would like to run the Pear and he surprised me by saying yes.
-With little training he ran 1:28.
+I remember asking him, a natural runner and a gifted athlete if he would like to run the Pear, and he surprised me by saying yes.
+With little training, he ran 1:28.
 It also made him believe he could do other things in his life.
-I ran that year in a 15 minute PR.
+I ran that year in a 15-minute PR.
 There were lots of smiles at the finish line in 2015.
 Markus also ran in 2016 on a sprained ankle.
-I ran with Michael in 2018 and he and I bonded over training leading up to the run.
+I ran with Michael in 2018, and he and I bonded over training leading up to the run.
 My son lost a lot of weight and gain some confidence as well.
 We were a couple of large, former offensive linemen chugging toward the finish.

 Wonderful memories.
-Which is why that first Saturday in April going forward, the odds are good I will be in the starting chute.
+This is why that first Saturday in April, going forward, the odds are good I will be in the starting chute.
 I can't tell you what my time will be, but I will tell you that it will be a good day.

 The 10-mile run is the perfect run at the perfect time